-Security code auditor are like the special forces of cybersecurity teams.
-Also known as an IT auditor, security auditor, secure code auditor, or source code auditor, security analyst, information security analyst, professionals lucky enough to find themselves in this role are accomplished and highly valued.
+Security code auditors are like the special forces of cybersecurity teams.
+Also known as an IT auditor, security auditor, secure code auditor, source code auditor, security analyst, or information security analyst, professionals lucky enough to find themselves in this role are accomplished and highly valued.

 Ad